 Throughout this section we will assume that $G=G_1\times\cdots\times G_m$ is a connected centre-free semisimple Lie group without compact factors.
 The $G_i$'s are the simple factors of $G$ and we suppose that $m\ge 2$.
-Since the normal subgroup theorem requires higher rank and the St\"{u}ck--Zimmer theorem requires in addition property (T), the rank one factors play a special role.
+Since the normal subgroup theorem requires higher rank and the Stuck--Zimmer theorem requires in addition property (T), the rank one factors play a special role.

 Recall that there are three infinite families and one exceptional simple real Lie group of rank one.
 Among them $\text{Sp}(n,1),~n\ge 2$ and $F_{4(-20)}$ have Kazhdan's property (T) while the real and complex hyperbolic groups $\text{PO}(n,1)$ and $\text{PU}(n,1),~n\ge 2$ do not have property (T).